erikr/erikr/posts/10-tips-leading-data-teams.md

 I opened a templated Notion page and shared the link.
 Each section had subsections with every team member's name.
 We would spend 10 minutes typing bullet points in silence.
 Next, we'd go around the room and talk through each bullet point.

-Candor was vital, and achieving candor required psychological safety.
-We felt comfortable being critical and direct with each other because we had long established a culture of positive intent and mutual respect.
-This is cultivated by continually doing what you say, saying what you do, and acting in the best interests of your team (which ideally aligns with the best interests of the company).
-I saw team members provide direct, critical feedback to each other, then immediately act on it rather than get defensive.
-To me, this was excellent culture.

-I obtained permission from each team member to share the retro notes with anyone else in the company.
+I obtained permission to share retro notes with anyone else in the company.
 The Notion pages were accessible by anyone with a Prometheus login.
-I occasionally shared the notes with our CSO, CEO, or DSE Advisors so they had a sense of "boots on the ground", but nobody else cared about our retro notes.
+I occasionally sent our notes with our CSO, CEO, or DSE Advisors so they had a sense of "boots on the ground", but most of the utility was within our team.

-Team members don't just want to "be heard".
+Your team members do not just want to "be heard".
 They want to see their managers act on their suggestions and solve problems.
-I heavily prioritized acting on what my reports shared with me under the "Bud" section.
-I also paid close attention to the causes of their "Thorns", 10% of which were technical challenges and 90% were other teams or external collaborators misbehaving.

-I eventually got in trouble when I criticized a superior by name in a retro note and shared the content with them.
-Rather than act on the feedback, they retaliated against the entire team from their position of authority.
-The death of trust quickly spelled the end of retros, and more generally, shifted the culture away from candor and toward secrecy.
-Thankfully, we were acquired not long thereafter.
+I prioritized acting on what I learned in retros.
+We changed many team norms - such as Git branch management - as a result.

 Retros are a powerful and fun tool for teams with a culture of candor, trust, critical feedback, and positive intent.
 If your corporate culture has issues with these factors, you have bigger problems that are not solved by a popular management framework or 1-on-1 template.

-Technical leaders can also do focused retros (sometimes morbidly called "post-mortems") after finishing a big sprint, technical milestone, or project.
-Pre-mortems are a fun variation where a project is kicked off by hypothesizing all the reasons it might fail.
+You can also do a focused retro (sometimes called "post-mortems") after finishing a big sprint, technical milestone, or project.
+Pre-mortems are a fun variation where a project is kicked off by hypothesizing the reasons it might fail.

 ## 3. Pay CROs, consultants, and vendors for deliverables, not time.